How are property taxes determined in Ontario?

 What are property taxes?

-They are the largest source of municipal revenue, accounting for 40% of the revenue collected by municipalities in Ontario in 2018.
+They are the largest source of revenue for municipalities in Ontario, accounting for 40% of revenues collected in 2018.

 How are property taxes calculated?

-The annual property tax owed on a property is calculated by multiplying the Assessed Value by the Tax Ratio and the Total Property Tax Rate:
+The annual property tax owed on a property is calculated by multiplying the Assessed Value of the property by the Tax Ratio and the Total Property Tax Rate:

 Annual Property Taxes Owed = Assessed Value x Tax Ratio x Total Property Tax Rate